Negative tripartite mutual information after quantum quenches in integrable systems: Negative TMI after a quench in the chain

 where $f(x)$ is given in~\eqref{eq:quadr_abc}.
 Crucially, $\tau_3$ is negative for any $k$.
 Putting together~\eqref{eq:d1}~\eqref{eq:d2} and~\eqref{eq:tau-3-xx}, we obtain

 Finally, the two terms in~\eqref{eq:freeneg_trip-1} give the same result.
 Thus, we can rewrite~\eqref{eq:freeneg_trip-1} as

 We should mention that the terms in $\tau_3(k)$ in~\eqref{eq:tau-3-xx} appear naturally in the quasiparticle picture for the von Neumann entropy of a single interval (see Appendix~\ref{sec:app} for an \emph{ab initio} derivation).
 Let us discuss the dynamics of $I_3$ as obtained from~\eqref{eq:freeneg_trip}.
-At short times $I_3=0$, and it remains zero up to time $t=\ell/(\max(v_1(k),v_2(k)))$, when the quasiparticles forming the quadruplets start being shared between all the subsystems.
+In the following we refer to times such that $t,\ell\to\infty$ with $t/\ell\ll 1$ as short times, whereas by asymptotically long times we mean the situation with $t,\ell\to\infty$ with $t/\ell\to\infty$.
+At short times, $I_3=0$, and it remains zero up to time $t=\ell/(\max(v_1(k),v_2(k)))$, when the quasiparticles forming the quadruplets start being shared between all the subsystems.
 At later times, $I_3$ decreases, reaching a minimum.
 Finally, it vanishes at asymptotically long times, when the particles of each multiplet are too far from each other to be shared between all the subsystems.
 It is interesting to investigate the behavior of the integrand in~\eqref{eq:freeneg_trip} as a function of time.
 As it is clear from the derivation of~\eqref{eq:d1} and~\eqref{eq:d2}, the integrand is the width of the spatial region where the entangled multiplets that at a given time give nonzero $I_3$ are produced.
 In Fig.~\ref{fig:xx-cinem} we report $\Delta x/\ell$, with $\Delta x={\mathcal D}_1+{\mathcal D}_2$.
 As anticipated, $I_3$ is zero at short times.
 This corresponds to the fact that at short times there are no entangled quadruplets that are shared among the three subsystems $A_j$ and the rest.
 Moreover, one should observe that at intermediate times the behavior of $I_3$ is quite involved and it depends dramatically on the quasimomentum $k$.
 Specifically, $\Delta x/\ell$ exhibits several cusp-like features.
 These reflect the fact that different quasiparticles in the same multiplet have different velocities.
 Notice that these cusp-like features could be detected in numerical studies by monitoring the behavior of $d I_3/dt$, similar to what observed for the von Neumann entropy~\cite{fagotti2008evolution}.